-Building a CAG is a proven way for schools to increase student learning by creating a culture that is:
+Building a CAT using the Spirals of Inquiry is a proven way for schools to increase student learning by creating a culture that is:

 - focused on continuous teacher and student improvement - links the learning needs of students with the professional learning and practice of teachers - · committed to professionalism - fueled by collaborative expertise - supported by school structures and processes to collaborate and explore relevant and evidencedbased global, national, and local research in teaching, and apply this in their teaching practice. - based on professional learning models to build teacher capabilities and collective pedagogical practice.